After being sidelined by a knee injury, Brad Wilson returned in full force to the World Cup circuit in 2016 (Steven Earl Photography)

 Athlete Photo Gallery

-Running bumps is in the Wilson blood, and Bradley couldn’t be happier to be a part of the clan.
-The younger brother of Olympic bronze medalist Bryon Wilson, the two got their start building their own moguls courses in Butte, Montana.
+Running bumps is in the Wilson family blood, and Bradley couldn’t be happier to be a part of the clan.
+The younger brother of Olympic bronze medalist Bryon Wilson, Bradley and his big bro got their start building their own moguls courses in their hometown of Butte, Montana.

-Brad made huge strides during the 2011 season, earning a second-place ranking in the NorAm standings with two victories.
-His progress continued last season with eight World Cup top-10 results, including two fourth-place finishes.
-Wilson entered the 2012-13 season with a boost of confidence, which led to four World Cup podiums finishes and his career-first win in Inawashiro, Japan.
-Wilson ended the season ranked fourth in the FIS moguls standings.
+Wilson made huge strides in the 2011 season, earning a second-place ranking in the NorAm standings with two victories.
+His progress continued in 2012 with eight World Cup top-10 results, including two fourth-place finishes.
+Wilson entered the 2012-13 season with a boost of confidence, which lead to four World Cup podiums finishes and his career-first win in Inawashiro, Japan.
+The 2014 season continued Wilson’s steady rise, as he landed four World Cup podiums, including another win in Inawashiro.
+The stellar season sealed Wilson's ticket to Sochi, where he finished 20th and capped off the season with a National Championship title at Deer Valley.
+After spending the majority of the 2015-16 season rehabbing a knee injury, Wilson returned to the World Cup circuit in a dominant fashion, winning the moguls event in Tazawako, Japan.
+He finished out the season with two more top 10s on the World Cup and a dual moguls national title.

 OFF THE SNOW